Skip to content

 If you’re ever unsure whether or not a medical service or treatment will be covered by OHIP, you can verify on the OHIP website.

-Newcomer eligibility for Ontario Health Insurance
+Newcomer Eligibility for Ontario Health Insurance

 Typically, newcomers to Canada must be present in Ontario for three months before being covered under the Ontario Health Insurance Plan (OHIP).
 They must also plan to make Ontario their primary residence.
 To get a bit more technical about it, they are required to be physically present in the province for at least 153 days of their first 183 days in Canada.